venkateshwarant/Selenide/README.md

 The test cases in this tutorial will be similar to our test cases in [Cucumber Tutorial](https://github.com/venkateshwarant/Cucumber_Tutorial) and [TestNG Tutorial](https://github.com/acapozucca/TestNG).

+**NOTE**:
+To run these tests, it is required to setup our product beforehand, if not done yet please follow the above link to get it configured.
 ### Software

 1. The Web-based Hello World case study